yashu1wwww/Bookmyshow-movies-auto-ratings-with-multiple-accounts/README.md

 https://www.youtube.com/watch?v=FVumnHy5Tzo&t=1s&ab_channel=HelloWorld

-# Watch up to 3 minutes and 20 seconds, then continue from the remaining part, copying the script section and saving it.
-Run the code with the necessary replacements
+# Watch up to 3 minutes and 20 seconds, then open guest in that then,copy the script and saving it.
+Run the code with the necessary replacements..

 #replace with your dot mails in rm.py add 15 dot mails of one gmail and another 15 dot mails in another gmail use